psycopg/psycopg/docs/basic/transactions.rst

 to inspect the current state of the transaction.
 This can be useful for debugging, logging, or implementing custom transaction management logic.

-The `!status` property is a `~psycopg.Transaction.Status` enum value: please check the enum documentation for the possible values.
+The `!status` property is a `psycopg.Transaction.Status` enum value: please check its documentation for the possible values.

 Here are a few examples of how to use the `!status` property: